tw4l/addext/README.md

 * There is at least one file extension associated with the PUID in PRONOM
 * The file does not already have one of the extensions listed in PRONOM for that PUID (case-insensitive)

-If all conditions are met, `addext.py` adds the file extension to the file in-place.
+If all conditions are met, `addext` adds the file extension to the file in-place.
 It is recommended that you try a dry run first to evaluate the proposed changes before renaming files.

 #### Manual mode

-In `-m, --manual` mode, `addext.py` follows the following logic:
+In `-m, --manual` mode, `addext` follows the following logic:
 * If Siegfried cannot positively identify a PUID for the file, skip the file
 * If there is only one file extension associated with the PUID in PRONOM and the file does not already have this extension (case-insensitive), add the extension
-* If there is more than one file extension associated with the PUID in PRONOM and the file does not already have this extension, allow the user to choose which extension to add and then modify the filename in-place.
+* If there is more than one file extension associated with the PUID in PRONOM and the file does not already have this extension, allow the user to choose which extension to add and then modify the filename in-place

 Note that for directories with many files, going through the files one-by-one in manual mode may take some time.
-Running `addext.py` as a dry run in manual mode may help give an idea of the extent of manual choices you will be asked to make.
+Running `addext` as a dry run in manual mode may help give an idea of the extent of manual choices you will be asked to make.

 Due to its dependency on [Inquirer](https://github.com/magmax/python-inquirer), manual mode is not available on Windows.